-The Renewables segment represents the operations of our Cheyenne renewable diesel unit ("RDU"), the pre-treatment unit at our Artesia, New Mexico facility, the Artesia RDU, and the Sinclair RDU.
+The Renewables segment represents the operations of our Cheyenne renewable diesel unit ("RDU"), Artesia RDU, the Sinclair RDU and the pre-treatment unit at our Artesia, New Mexico facility, the Artesia RDU, and the Sinclair RDU. facility.

 The Marketing segment represents branded fuel sales to Sinclair branded sites in the United States and licensing fees for the use of the Sinclair brand at additional locations throughout the country.
 The Marketing segment also includes branded fuel sales to non-Sinclair branded sites from legacy HollyFrontier Corporation ("HollyFrontier") agreements and revenues from other marketing activities.
 Our branded sites are located in several states across the United States with the highest concentration of the sites located in our West and Mid-Continent regions.